Sue Johnson is a contemporary psychotherapist and the co-creator of emotionally focused therapy.

 Johnson's decades of research are chronicled in her book, Hold Me Tight: Seven Conversations for a Lifetime of Love, which was published in 2008.
 The book, designed to offer expertise for adult relationships, became the springboard for an innovative program geared to the reunion of military couples after deployment, called "Hold Me Tight: Conversations for Connection."

-Johnson has been named to numerous professional boards and had been recognized for achievements with several awards, including the Research in Family Therapy Award from the American Family Therapy Academy and the American Association for Marriage and Family Therapy’s distinguished Outstanding Contribution to the Field of Couple and Family Therapy Award.
-Her work has been featured in publications throughout the world, and Johnson continues to lecture and speak on bonding, attachment, and relationships.
+Johnson has been awarded with the Research in Family Therapy Award from the American Family Therapy Academy, and the American Association for Marriage and Family Therapy’s Outstanding Contribution to the Field of Couple and Family Therapy Award.
+Johnson continues to lecture and speak on bonding, attachment, and relationships.

 Contribution to Psychology

 Emotionally focused therapy (EFT), founded by Sue Johnson and Leslie Greenberg, is a form of therapy based upon an attachment theory developed by John Bowlby.
 It can be used with individuals, couples, or families, but is now primarily used as a form of couples therapy.
 There are several core principles of EFT:

 - Attachment bonds are the foundation of relationships, and therapy needs to ensure that the bond is secure and that each partner takes steps to ensure the security of the other.

 - Change can be uncomfortable because it forces a person to accept a new version of self, of others, and of relationships.

 - Therapy must work directly upon emotions, because emotion can be both the cause of relationship problems and the source of change.